 When the higher layer parameter multipanelScheme is set to 'SDMScheme' and two SRS resource sets are configured in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with higher layer parameter usage in SRS-ResourceSet set to 'codebook', two SRI(s), and two TPMI(s) are given by the DCI fields of two SRS resource indicator and two Precoding information and number of layers in clause 7.3.1.1.2 and 7.3.1.1.3 of [5, TS 38.212] for DCI format 0_1 and 0_2 or given by srs-ResourceIndicator, srs-ResourceIndicator2, precodingAndNumberOfLayers, and precodingAndNumberOfLayers2 in configuredGrantConfig:

-- When codepoint "10" of SRS Resource Set indicator is indicated or when srs-ResourceIndicator2 and precodingAndNumberOfLayers2 are provided, the first TPMI is used to indicate the precoder to be applied over layers {0…v1-1}, where v1 is the number of layers indicated by the first TPMI, that corresponds to the SRS resource selected by the corresponding SRI when multiple SRS resources are configured for the applicable SRS resource set or if single SRS resource is configured for the applicable SRS resource set, and the second TPMI is used to indicate the precoder to be applied over layers {v1…. v2+v1-1}, where v2 is the number of layers indicated by the second TPMI, that corresponds to the SRS resource selected by the corresponding SRI when multiple SRS resources are configured for the applicable SRS resource set or if single SRS resource is configured for the applicable SRS resource set, v1 ≤ maxRankSDM or maxRankSDM-DCI-0-2 and v2 ≤ maxRankSDM or maxRankSDM-DCI-0-2 and maxRankSDM or maxRankSDM-DCI-0-2 are defining the maximum number of layers applied over the first and the second SRS resource sets, separately.
+- When codepoint "10" of SRS Resource Set indicator is indicated or when srs-ResourceIndicator2 and precodingAndNumberOfLayers2 are provided, the first TPMI is used to indicate the precoder to be applied over layers {0…v1-1}, where v1 is the number of layers indicated by the first TPMI, that corresponds to the SRS resource selected by the corresponding SRI when multiple SRS resources are configured for the applicable SRS resource set or if single SRS resource is configured for the applicable SRS resource set, and the second TPMI is used to indicate the precoder to be applied over layers {v1…. v2+v1-1}, where v2 is the number of layers indicated by the second TPMI, that corresponds to the SRS resource selected by the corresponding SRI when multiple SRS resources are configured for the applicable SRS resource set or if single SRS resource is configured for the applicable SRS resource set, v1 ≤ maxRankSDM or maxRankSDM-DCI-0-2 and v2 ≤ maxRankSDM or maxRankSDM-DCI-0-2 and maxRankSDM or maxRankSDM-DCI-0-2 is defining the maximum number of layers applied over the first and the second SRS resource sets, separately.

-- When codepoint "00" or "01" of SRS Resource Set indicator is indicated, the second SRI and second TPMI are reserved, the first TPMI is used to indicate the precoder to be applied over layers {0…v-1}, where v ≤ maxRank, where maxRank is defining the maximum number of layers.
+- When codepoint "00" or "01" of SRS Resource Set indicator is indicated, the second SRI and second TPMI are reserved, the first TPMI is used to indicate the precoder to be applied over layers {0…v-1}, where v ≤ maxRank or maxRankDCI-0-2, where maxRank or maxRankDCI-0-2 is defining the maximum number of layers applied over the first SRS resource set or the second SRS resource set.

 - Codepoint "11" of SRS Resource Set indicator is reserved.